When can isotropy help adapt LLMs' next word prediction to numerical domains?: Study of isotropy in LLM hidden representations

-\textbf{Effective Dimensions.} In each layer of each model, we start with a data matrix $\mathbf{A} \in \mathbb{R}^{|\mathcal{V}| \times D}$, where $|\mathcal{V}|$ represents the number of tokens in the input time series sequence, and $D$ corresponds to the embedding dimension.
+In each layer of each model, we start with a data matrix $\mathbf{A} \in \mathbb{R}^{|\mathcal{V}| \times D}$, where $|\mathcal{V}|$ represents the number of tokens in the input time series sequence, and $D$ corresponds to the embedding dimension.
 We apply PCA to reduce the dimensionality from $D$ to $m$ i.e., $\mathbf{\tilde{A}} \in \mathbb{R}^{|\mathcal{V}| \times m}$.
-Then the fraction of variance captured by the reduced representation is given by: $r_m = \frac{\sum_{i=0}^{m-1} \sigma_i}{\sum_{i=0}^{D-1} \sigma_i}$ where $\sigma_i$ denotes the $i$-th largest eigenvalue of the covariance matrix of $\mathbf{A}$.
+Then, the fraction of variance captured by the reduced representation is given by: $r_m = \frac{\sum_{i=0}^{m-1} \sigma_i}{\sum_{i=0}^{D-1} \sigma_i}$ where $\sigma_i$ denotes the $i$-th largest eigenvalue of the covariance matrix of $\mathbf{A}$.
 We define the $\epsilon$-effective dimension as $d(\epsilon) \triangleq \arg\min_m r_m \geq \epsilon$.
-For instance, if $d(0.8) = 3$, it means that three principal dimensions retain $80$\% of the variance.
+For instance, if $d(0.8) = 3$, then three principal dimensions retain $80$\% of the variance.
 A higher $d$ suggests a more isotropic space~\cite{cai2021isotropy}, where information is spread across multiple dimensions rather than being concentrated in a narrow subspace.
 Table~\ref{tab1} presents the values of $d(0.8)$ for different layers and models.
-Surprisingly, GPT-2 has so few effective dimensions, with $d(0.8) = 4$ for Dataset $1$ and $d(0.8) = 4$ for Dataset $1$, for layers 1 through 6, as compared to its original embedding dimensions $D=768$.
-The reduced dimensionality suggests that GPT-2’s embeddings lie in a subspace defined by a very narrow cone \cite{Ethayarajh2019HowCA}, and hence, there would be hardly any model capacity.
-Surprisingly, these language models are as successful as they are in numerical domains, given that most of their embedding vectors are as similar to one another as they are.
-These observations motivate us to look deeper into the contextual embedding space.
+Surprisingly, all of these models have very small effective dimensions as compared to original embedding dimensions.
+For instance, Chronos-Bolt has very small effective dimensions, with $d(0.8) = 1$ for layers 1 through 12, as compared to its original embedding dimensions $D=512$.
+The small effective dimensionality is another way of telling that that Chronos-Bolts’s embedding vectors lie in a subspace defined by a very narrow cone \cite{Ethayarajh2019HowCA}, and consequently, their inter-token cosine similarity is large.
+If all the embedding vectors lie on a $1$-dimensional line, the inter-token cosine similarity would be close to $1$, and there would be hardly any model capacity.
+Surprisingly, despite having such low effective dimensionality, these language models still perform well in numerical domains.
+This counterintuitive result motivate us to look deeper into the contextual embedding space.